As Christian Pulisic works his way back, U.S. soccer could use a win in qualifying

 “He is definitely a quality player,” Berhalter said of Pulisic, “and he helps in that area.”

-Konrad De La Fuente, in just his second senior national team appearance, started in Pulisic’s spot on the left flank and struggled with a couple promising buildups.
+Konrad De La Fuente, in just his second senior national team appearance, started in Pulisic’s spot on the left flank and struggled with a few promising buildups.
 He was not the only one, though.

 The Americans were not as well-connected in the attack as they had been during runs to the Nations League and Gold Cup championships this summer.